5.1 Figure Boosting

 5.1.1 Me - Electron

-This example is straighforward, starting with a fun one posted on Reddit r/physicsmemes.
-The person "Me" and an "Electron" both starts behaving differently when observed.
+This example is straighforward, using a fun post on Reddit r/physicsmemes (u/ScienceNerd42 2022).
+The person "Me" and an "Electron" both start behaving differently when observed.
+This example demonstrates some of the basics of re-creating a figure, in order to make a similar figure, or to enhance the concept of the figure.

 olist <- c("Me",